-The Packers' official Twitter account posted about the impending announcement on Sunday, though not specifying how Favre would be involved:
+The Packers' official Twitter account posted about the impending announcement Sunday, though not specifying how Favre would be involved:

-ESPN.com's Mike Sando quipped in some commentary about Monday's announcement:
+ESPN.com's Mike Sando quipped about Monday's announcement:

-The Packers were at a crossroads before the 2008 season, when Favre reneged on his decision to retire.
+The Packers were at a crossroads before the 2008 season when Favre reneged on his decision to retire.
 His heir apparent, Aaron Rodgers, was ready to roll as the new face of the franchise, but Favre's return forced general manager Ted Thompson to make a bold decision.

 Thompson stuck with Rodgers, trading Favre to the New York Jets, where he played for one season and missed the playoffs before joining up with the Vikings.
 The 2009 campaign turned out to be perhaps the best of Favre's career, as he threw for 4,202 yards, 33 touchdowns and just seven interceptions.

 However, a late interception in the NFC title game led to a loss to the eventual Super Bowl champion New Orleans Saints.
-That next year, Favre had little left in the tank and managed just 11 TD tosses to 19 picks in 13 games.
+The next year, Favre had little left in the tank and managed just 11 TD tosses to 19 picks in 13 games.

 But Favre will always be remembered for the greatness he achieved as a longtime Lambeau Field staple, where he served as the starting QB from 1992 through 2007.